tensorflow/tensorflow/SECURITY.md

 vulnerability in TensorFlow (although it would be a vulnerability of this hypothetical system).

-As a general rule, it is incorrect behavior for Tensorflow to access memory it does not own, or to terminate in an unclean way.
+As a general rule, it is incorrect behavior for TensorFlow to access memory it does not own, or to terminate in an unclean way.
 Bugs in TensorFlow that lead to such behaviors constitute a vulnerability.